Technigo/project-labyrinth/README.md

 # Project Labyrinth

 A project which allows a user to navigate a maze, in the form of a text-based adventure, provided by a backend.
 This week dug deeper into redux and went through things such as async actions and other ways of writing Redux, without Redux toolkit.
+This project was built by Sandra Olsson, Nina Ströyer and Emilia G. Anundi.

 ## The problem